Get 5% of discount using the code

 Traveling to Spain by car

-Indeed, there are several routes you can take to reach Spain by car.
-For example, one standard route is from France via the A63 freeway.
-The trip covers about 1,000 kilometers, taking around 12 hours from Paris to Madrid.
+If you’re already in Europe, traveling to Spain by car can be a great option.
+There are several routes you can take to reach Spain by car.
+For example, one standard route is through France via the A63 freeway.
+The trip covers about 1,000 kilometers and takes around 12 hours from Paris to Madrid.

 Another popular route is from Portugal, using the A2 highway, which takes about 9 hours from Lisbon to Madrid.
-But, if you’re coming from Italy, you can opt for the A1 or A4 highway, covering approximately 1,600 kilometers and taking about 15 hours from Rome to Madrid.
+If you’re coming from Italy, you can opt for the A1 or A4 highway, which covers approximately 1,600 kilometers and takes about 15 hours to get from Rome to Madrid.

 Traveling to Spain by sea

-The culinary heritage of Spain is among the most abundant and diverse globally, as its dishes have been shaped by the various conquerors and colonizers throughout its history.
-You will find everything from delicious breakfast to complete main courses, always accompanied by good local wine.
+Spanish cuisine is one of the most diverse and influential cuisines in the world.
+You’ll find everything from delicious breakfast to complete main courses, always accompanied by good local wine.

-While in Spain, it’s a must to savor its authentic dishes and great food.
-From wines and cheeses to delightful desserts and sweets, we guarantee that these restaurants and culinary experiences won’t disappoint you.
-So, check out this list of the best destinations to taste Spanish gastronomy:
+While in Spain, savoring its authentic dishes is a must.
+From wines and cheeses to delightful desserts and sweets, we guarantee these culinary experiences won’t disappoint you.

 • Madrid: You’ll find a delightful array of traditional tapas and haute cuisine in the capital.
 Don’t miss iconic dishes like callos a la madrileña, cocido madrileño, and churros with chocolate.